 He watched her retreat a short way along the parapet, part of the makeshift administrative building immediately behind him.
 She seemed to glide along the parapet, a sensuous walk.
 She suddenly turned right, and disappeared into the doorway.
 She’d done it, he noted, with garish finesse.

 He saw the security officer then, uniformed in black and grey, as he stood by the doorway.
 He had watched the girl, too, with more than professional interest.
 He watched how the officer’s gaze followed the girl like a laser beam as it traced up a wall, from the bottom to the top.
 When the officer saw him, he straightened, slightly embarrassed.
 He needn’t be, he thought, the girl was attractive.
 He saw the officer nod, and instantly become a professional again.

 He smiled at the officer, and nodded back.
 The officer soon spoke into a communicator.
-The officer updated others on the boss’s location and movement, no doubt.
+He updated others on his location and movement, no doubt.